microsoft/aitour-cloud-native-apps-with-azure-ai-and-aks/src/infra/terraform/README.md

 ## Enable Azure Managed Prometheus metrics scraping

 Configure Azure Managed Prometheus to scrape metrics from any Pod across all Namespaces that have Prometheus annotations.
-This will enable the Istio service mesh metrics scraping.
+This will enable the Istio metrics scraping.

 ```bash
 kubectl create configmap -n kube-system ama-metrics-prometheus-config --from-file prometheus-config